 Metro: All of Japan's largest cities have subway systems.
 Tokyo has two underground systems: the Tokyo Metro system (www.tokyometro.jp/en) and the Toei (www.kotsu.metro.tokyo.jp).
 Tickets for Toei lines are not valid for the Tokyo Metro and vice versa, so you must buy a transfer ticket.
 A variety of tickets are available including a monthly open pass, one-day open ticket, 14 tickets for the price of 10 and a Tokyo Combination ticket.
 The most convenient passes are the PASMO (www.pasmo.co.jp) and Suica (www.jreast.co.jp/e/pass/suica.html) stored-value cards that can be used on all subway lines as well as JR and private railway lines and buses in the Tokyo area.

-Kyoto also has its own subway system (www.city.kyoto.jp/koho/eng/access/subway.html) as do Osaka (www.kotsu.city.osaka.lg.jp/foreign/english), Nagoya (www.kotsu.city.nagoya.jp/en/pc), Fukuoka (subway.city.fukuoka.lg.jp/eng)and Sapporo (www.welcome.city.sapporo.jp).
+Kyoto also has its own subway system (www.city.kyoto.jp/koho/eng/access/subway.html) as does Osaka (www.osakametro.co.jp), Nagoya (www.kotsu.city.nagoya.jp), Fukuoka (subway.city.fukuoka.lg.jp)and Sapporo (www.sapporostation.com).

 The Japan Railways Group (JR) runs one of the best rail networks in the world.
 Kyuko (Express) and Tokkyu (the faster Limited Express) trains are best for travelling within and between major urban areas, with frequent services on the main routes.
-Shinkansen, the 'bullet trains', are the fastest and most convenient for intercity travel, with compartments for wheelchair passengers, and refreshments for sale on board.
+Shinkansen, the 'bullet trains', are the fastest and most convenient for intercity travel, with compartments for wheelchair passengers and refreshments for sale on board.

-Other types of train include Kaisoku (Rapid Train) and Futsu (Local Train).
+Other types of trains include Kaisoku (Rapid Train) and Futsu (Local Train).
 For short-distance trains, tickets can be bought at vending machines outside train stations.

 There are domestic ferry connections between the four main islands of Japan and their major ports, as well as the thousands of smaller islands.
-Major sea routes from Tokyo are to Kitakyushu (Fukuoka) via Tokushima on Shikoku, and Tomakomai on Hokkaido.
+Major sea routes from Tokyo are to Kitakyushu (Fukuoka) via Tokushima on Shikoku and Tomakomai on Hokkaido.
 Other routes include Maizuru to Otaru, Aomori to Hakodate, Kobe to Takamatsu and Kagoshima to Naha.
-Bullet train services travel frequently to ports.
+Bullet train services frequently travel to ports.
 Ferry companies include Shin Nihonkai Ferry (www.snf.jp) and Ocean Tokyu Ferry (www.otf.jp).